mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

           geNomad_results \
           --cleanup \
           --threads 4 \
-          /scratch/hb-llnext/databases/geNomad_db/
+          /data/databases/geNomad_db/

-You can find a description of the geNomad output files [here]([https://github.com/jiarong/VirSorter2#detailed-description-on-output-files]).
+You can find a description of the geNomad output files [here](https://github.com/jiarong/VirSorter2#detailed-description-on-output-files).

 **Quiz**: Look into ``geNomad_results/X_metaspades_contigs_virus_summary.tsv``.

 ??? done "1.
-What is the length of the largest viral genome that we have detected?"
+What is the length of the largest viral genome that we have identified?"
     X bases

 ??? done "2.
 Regarding the viral taxonomy, which is the most common viral class among identified viruses?"